Samourai-Wallet/whirlpool-client-cli/README.md

 Example:
 ```
-java -jar target/whirlpool-client-version-run.jar --network=test --server=host:port --pool=0.1btc --seed-passphrase=foo --seed-words="all all all all all all all all all all all all --aggregate-postmix"
+java -jar target/whirlpool-client-version-run.jar --network=test --server=host:port --pool=0.1btc --seed-passphrase=foo --seed-words="all all all all all all all all all all all all" --aggregate-postmix --rpc-client-url=http://user:password@host:port
 ```
 - seed-passphrase & seed-words: wallet seed
-- rpc-client-url: rpc url to connect to your own bitcoin node for broadcasting tx0 transactions (warning: connection is not encrypted, use on trusted network only).
-If not provided, client will stop to let you broadcast it manually.

 ## Build instructions
 Build with maven: